athulyasimon/project_portfolio/_projects/camera_pic.md

 }
 ~~~

-####Steps to Retrieve the Image from the Camera's Frame Buffer Memory
+###Steps to Retrieve the Image from the Camera's Frame Buffer Memory
-1. [Reset Read Pointer](https://github.com/athulyasimon/ov7670_with_PIC32/blob/5ca605fe3d894c1da259ed6ebd53389eb1c3dc2d/main.c#L404-L409) - Pin F0 (defined as RRST) is used to reset the read pointer so that the image starts being output from the beginning of the frame.
+1 .
+[Reset Read Pointer](https://github.com/athulyasimon/ov7670_with_PIC32/blob/5ca605fe3d894c1da259ed6ebd53389eb1c3dc2d/main.c#L404-L409) - Pin F0 (defined as RRST) is used to reset the read pointer so that the image starts being output from the beginning of the frame.
 The pointer is set low to reset then returned to its original high signal.

 ~~~
 void reset_read_pointer(){